keelam13/Medsmory/README.md

 ### Content

-The content of the quiz, specifically the questions and drugs with their brand names are sourced fron different sites as fokkows:
+The content of the quiz, specifically the questions and drugs with their brand names are sourced out from different sites as follows:

 * [The European Medicines Agency](https://www.ema.europa.eu)
 * [Drugs.com](https://www.drugs.com/)